KsaNL/estd/README.md

 # estd
-Exquisite and easy standard extension for basic types
+Exquisite standard extension for basic types and make c++ as easy as possible.

 ## Manual
 Add `vscprintf` to fix `_vscprintf` "%S" return -1,